IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-items.md

 ## measurement_point

-This table represents a point in space where a measurement takes place.
+This represents a point in space where a measurement takes place.

 `measurement_point`